trixi-framework/TrixiParticles.jl/docs/src/time_integration.md

 Use `IISPHTimeStepCallback(pressure_projection=:strang)` for a symmetric splitting with pressure projections around each non-pressure RK step.
 Adjacent half projections are merged into full pressure projections at internal fixed-step boundaries.
+Use [`IISPHPressureAdaptiveTimeStepCallback`](@ref) after the IISPH time-step callback to adapt the next accepted step size from the pressure solver iteration count without rejecting already accepted steps.

 ## Usage